Friedrich Engels: Manchester and Salford

-In 1842, his parents sent the 22-year-old Engels to Manchester, England, a manufacturing centre where industrialisation was on the rise.
+In 1842, his parents sent the 22-year-old Engels to Salford, England, a manufacturing centre where industrialisation was on the rise.
 He was to work in Weaste, Salford, in the offices of Ermen and Engels's Victoria Mill, which made sewing threads.
-Engels's father thought that working at the Manchester firm might make his son reconsider some of his radical opinions.
-On his way to Manchester, Engels visited the office of the Rheinische Zeitung in Cologne and met Karl Marx for the first time.
-Initially they were not impressed with each other.
-Marx mistakenly thought that Engels was still associated with the Berliner Young Hegelians, with whom Marx had just broken off ties.
+Engels's father thought that working at the Salford firm might make his son reconsider some of his radical opinions.
+On his way to Salford and Manchester, Engels visited the office of the Rheinische Zeitung in Cologne and met Karl Marx for the first time.
+Initially, they were not impressed with each other.
+Marx mistakenly thought that Engels was still associated with the Young Hegelians of Berlin, with whom Marx had just broken off ties.

 In Manchester, Engels met Mary Burns, a fierce young Irish woman with radical opinions who worked in the Engels factory.
 They began a relationship that lasted 20 years until her death in 1863.
 The two never married, as both were against the institution of marriage.
 While Engels regarded stable monogamy as a virtue, he considered the current state and church-regulated marriage as a form of class oppression.
 Burns guided Engels through Manchester and Salford, showing him the worst districts for his research.

-Engels was often described as a man with a very strong libido and not much restraint.
-He had numerous affairs with a string of lovers and despite his condemnation of prostitution as "exploitation of the proletariat by the bourgeoisie" he also occasionally paid for sex.
-In 1846 he wrote to Marx: "If I had an income of 5000 francs I would do nothing but work and amuse myself with women until I went to pieces.
-If there were no Frenchwomen, life wouldn't be worth living.
-But so long as there are grisettes, well and good!"
-His most controversial relationship was with the wife of his rival Moses Hess, Sibylle, who later accused him of rape.